Miracle Berry or Fruit Plant

 Growing instructions for the Miracle Berry plant can be found here.

-We have a very limited number of mature fruiting plants available, whilst stocks last.
+We have a very limited number of mature fruiting plants available, and many new flowering sizes at much reduced prices.